REBELinBLUE/kube-guide/3-tutorial.md

 ## Creating a Pod

 Now that you have a running cluster, it is time to create a *Pod*.
-Thoughout this tutorial we will be using an application called [kuard](https://github.com/kubernetes-up-and-running/kuard) from the "Kubernetes Up and Running" book.
+Throughout this tutorial we will be using an application called [kuard](https://github.com/kubernetes-up-and-running/kuard) from the "Kubernetes Up and Running" book.

 Create the following file and save it as `1-pod.yaml`.
 This file contains the minimum fields required to create a *Pod*.